 Larson Law , PLLC, practices in the fields of elder law, special needs planning, and estate planning.
 We work with our clients to find the best possible solution for each client’s unique situation and goals.
 We have one Olympia location, but we also make home visits.
 Here are some of the services we provide:

 “Long-term care” means the type of care you need if you have a prolonged physical illness, disability or severe cognitive impairment (such as Alzheimer’s disease) that keeps you from living independently.
 As a result, you need assistance carrying out basic self-care tasks.
 Nearly one in two women and one in four men find themselves in nursing homes at some point in their lives.
 The need for a nursing home lasts an average of three years.
 The cost of nursing home care averages between five and eight thousand dollars per month and continues to climb ever higher.
 Worse, Medicare will not pay for it, which explains, in part, why two out of three families run out of money within the first year of a prolonged nursing home stay.
-Fortunately, there are several things you can do to qualify for Medicaid assistance without having to "spend down" all your assets.
+Fortunately, there are several things you can do to set aside a nest egg in advance so that the resources exist to improve your quality of life when you need long term care.
+If you work with an experienced elder law attorney, you can avoid having to spend down your assets to nothing to qualify for Medicaid to cover long-term care costs.

 Decide who will get your property.